usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-image.rst

 Once you have scanned a source system, you can generate a machine image directly from the scan report.

-.. note:: When generating a machine image from a scan, some services are disabled or enabled depending on the target machine image being created (refer to :ref:`migration-service-state`).
+.. note:: When generating a machine image, some services are disabled or enabled depending on the target machine image being created (refer to :ref:`service-state`).

 To create an image from a scan: